 News and Announcements

-All meetings will be held over Zoom.
+This meeting will be hosted over Zoom.

-Or Scan the QR Code:
+Or scan the QR Code to access

 At each districtwide forum, CDA staff will look for feedback on draft Guiding Principles, principles that will provide a foundation of understanding as we undertake the STR Update.
 We hope that they help inform stakeholders, and provide clarity on the commitment from County staff to develop STR policies that reflect the vision and shared values of our communities.